HELPING CHILDREN LOSE WEIGHT

 MEALS FOR CHILDREN

-Breakfast: This is a very important meal for most children.
+Breakfast: This is the most important meal for most children.
 Do not skip it for lack of time or even if the child is not hungry.
-Try to have something.
-Skipping meals causes weight gain in most cases.
+Try to have something substantial like eggs, chicken left-overs, vegetable juice such as carrot juice or another high-quality meal.
+Try to avoid just cold cereal and milk, especially nut milk or soy milk.

 Instead of sugared cereals, donuts or soda pop, feed children eggs, preferably soft-boiled, poached or scrambled.
 Fried eggs or hard-boiled are harder to digest.